Today more than ever we create stunning visuals better or at the level of renderings.

 We always recommend using real visuals where possible.

 As professionals, we always assume our clients understand what we do, what is the difference between A grade to B grade material, colors, quality, finishes, and upgrades.

-Photos and renderings tell a story, start by ordering the visuals based on use and approach.
+Images and renderings tell a story, start by ordering the visuals based on use and approach.

 Moving back to the exterior to photograph the back of the house.

-It’s an average numbers equation, we always strive to excel in each individual image and not create a good all around experience.
+It’s an average numbers equation, we always strive to excel in each individual image and not create a good all-around experience.

-You don’t believe me? try thinking the next time you see a facebook post that on the photo thumbnails you see the +25 showing there are 25 visuals for the project.
+You don’t believe me? try thinking the next time you see a Facebook post that on the photo thumbnails you see the +25 showing there are 25 visuals for the project.

-Most of us won’t get to the last image, and even those who gets there after the 5th you will start scrolling faster and faster just peaking on the rest instead of looking at them.
+Most of us won’t get to the last image, and even those who get there after the 5th you will start scrolling faster and faster just peaking on the rest instead of looking at them.

 Use renderings before you start a project to provide a concept and help your clients “join the program” of your vision.